2026 Family Guide

 DROP OFF & PICK UP

-If you need to drop off or pick up your child(ren), you must have your 2023 Access Pass clearly positioned in your windshield to make morning drop off and afternoon pick up as easy as possible.
+If you need to drop off or pick up your child(ren), you must have your 2026 Access Pass clearly positioned in your windshield to make morning drop-off and afternoon pick-up as easy as possible.

-For afternoon pick up, parents should be on campus no later than 2:50 pm.
-This allows for students to get right into the cars at the end of the day (3:05 pm) preventing backups.
-You will be asked to park your car in the top lot closest to administration and show your access pass or photo ID to the administrative staff sitting at the table outside the administrative office.
+For afternoon pick-up, parents and caregivers should be on campus no later than 2:50 p.m.
+This allows students to get right into the cars at the end of the day (3:05 p.m.) preventing backups.
+You will be asked to park your car in the top lot closest to Administrative Office and show your Access Pass or photo ID to the Administrative Staff sitting at the table outside the Administrative Office.

-Please be prepared for delays the first few days of camp as we perfect our system.
+Please be prepared for delays the first few days of camp.

-Once they have arrived at Usdan, Discovery campers will meet Discovery Counselors who will escort them to the Amphitheater.
-Their Counselor will be with them every step of the way to help with anything they need.
+Discovery students are received off the bus by Discovery counselors who will escort them to the McKinley Amphitheater.
+Their counselor will be with them every step of the way to help with anything they need.
 Be sure to write your child’s bus number on their name tag.

-CLASSIC CAMP: PARTNERS IN THE ARTS (GRADES 2 AND 3)
+CLASSIC CAMP: PARTNERS IN THE ARTS (GRADES 2 – 3)

-In advance of the start of your child’s session, they will receive a nametag in the mail or at orientation.
-Make sure your child has their program card (digitally or printed) and nametag when they leave home for the first day of camp.
+In advance of the start of your child’s session, they will receive a nametag at Family Orientation.
+If you cannot make Orientation, it will be mailed to you.
+Make sure your child has their schedule printed and nametag when they leave home for the first day of camp.

-Upon arrival, students in grade 2 and 3 will be ushered to the Amphitheater where they will meet their Leader who will escort them to their morning class.
-At the conclusion of their Major class, their Leader will take them to get their ice cream treat and then to the bus field for their ride home.
+Upon arrival, students in grades 2 and 3 will be ushered to the McKinley Amphitheater where they will meet their leader who will escort them to each of their class periods.
+At the conclusion of the day, their leader will take them to get their ice cream treat and then to the bus lot for their ride home.

-Make sure your child has their program card (digitally or printed) when they leave home for the first day of camp.
+Make sure your child has their schedule printed when they leave home for the first day.

 The Usdan campus is easy to navigate, and the staff is friendly, but sometimes we still need an insider to help us around at the beginning.
 Students should not hesitate to ask for help!
 Should your child need help orienting themselves, Usdan staff members wearing a bright blue t-shirt or students wearing a pin with “Ambassador” written on it will be able to help them.